AmigaGPU/fat-agnus/2019-04-04-building-a-programming-env-in-2k19-ii.md

 As I said the last time having a smooth programming **ENV:** is important when you want to program on whatever machine (on your network) you are on.

 The reason is obvious.
-I want to be able to code in between work / play / stream sessions.
-Even tiny snips on 15mins to 30 mins are benificial to me.
+I want to be able to code in between work / simulation / play & stream sessions.
+Even tiny snips of 15mins to 30 mins are benificial to me.

 One annoying problem of different cloud techs is that they want CC-info (think breaches, so I dont want that data spread everywhere) yet I have to learn 2 play with them somehow, at least those which give you a chance to.
 #IBMCloud seems to play nice since they tell you what you can do on their network.